 We considered this a key audit matter due to (i) the significant judgment made by management, including the use of management's experts, when estimating the proved plus probable natural gas reserves, and (ii) a high degree of auditor judgment, subjectivity and effort in performing procedures relating to the key assumptions.

-- evidence obtained in other areas of the audit, as applicable. - Forecasted natural gas commodity prices by comparing those forecasts with relevant contract terms and the historic natural gas prices as published by the government authority. - Recalculated the depletion expense.
+- Forecasted natural gas commodity prices by comparing those forecasts with relevant contract terms and the historic natural gas prices as published by the government authority. - Recalculated the depletion expense.